xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 This is a beginner-friendly version that does not require too much coding background.

-However, to avoid troubles as possible, please be extra careful with
-- Removing or changing file names of .py documents;
-- Using space or other special characters in input spreadsheets, especially in "CAS No.";
-- Editing title line of input spreadsheets.

 [Python](https://www.python.org/),
 [Jupyter notebook](https://jupyter.org/)
 and [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel) are required to be installed before using this tool.